parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 10. Click Report Timing Summary, and observe that there are no failing paths.

-### Generate the Bitstream and Verify the Functionality (Optional)
+### Step 5 Generate the Bitstream and Verify the Functionality (Optional)

 #### Generate the bitstream.

-1. Click **low Navigator > PROGRAM AND DEBUG > Generate Bitstream**.
+1. Click **Flow Navigator > PROGRAM AND DEBUG > Generate Bitstream**.
-2. The write_bitstream command will be executed (you can verify it by looking in the Tcl console).
+2. The *write_bitstream* command will be executed (you can verify it by looking in the Tcl console).
 3. Click **Cancel** when the bitstream generation is completed.

 ---

 **For Boolean:**

 #### Connect the board and power it ON.
-Open a hardware session, and program the FPGA.
+Open a hardware manager session, and program the FPGA.

 1. Make sure that the micro-USB cable is connected to the JTAG PROG connector (next to the power supply connector).
 Make sure that the jumper on the board is set to select USB power.
 2. Select the *Open Hardware Manager* option and click **OK**.